OBLIGATORY TRAVELER

 PLEASE NOTE, THIS POST MAY INCLUDE AFFILIATE LINKS, MEANING THAT IF YOU CLICK ON A LINK AND MAKE A PURCHASE, I’LL RECEIVE A SMALL COMMISION.
 THIS WILL COME AT NO COST TO YOU.

-Located in Bernville Pennsylvania, about an hour and a half from Philadelphia, Koziar’s Christmas Village started as a family dairy farm.
+Located in Bernville, Pennsylvania, about an hour and a half from Philadelphia, Koziar’s Christmas Village started as a family dairy farm.
 Once a typical, simple, light display, decorations were added each season.
 First to the lake, then the fences, the trees, and soon the entire farm was adorned.
-The display grew larger and more elaborate, and the property eventually transformed from a working farm, to must-see-holiday fun.
+The display grew larger and more elaborate, and the property eventually transformed from a working farm to a must-see holiday attraction.

 depictions of familiar stories,